Lady and the Tramp (soundtrack): Development

-In May 6, 2019, it was reported that Janelle Monáe will perform two new songs for the film.
+On May 6, 2019, it was reported that Janelle Monáe will perform two new songs for the film.
 One of them titled "The Siamese Cat Song" will be replaced by a new track, due to both its modern-day perceived racist connotations and to fit the characters' depictions in the film.
 The song had problematic lyrics based on the depiction of Asian culture.
 The song was ultimately reworked as a blues song titled "What a Shame".
 She also performed the cover version of the song "He's a Tramp" and an original song titled "That's Enough", released after the soundtrack release.

 Other songs of the original film were retained.
 On creating new music for the film, GianArthur had stated "I think Nate [Wonder] and I certainly fall into the category of having listened to these songs from Lady and the Tramp growing up, so it was a challenge.
 But you mentioned earlier like doing research on Disney, and we certainly did research a lot of songs.
 And we found the common denominator in a lot of the songs was a certain cheekiness, there’s like a beauty, there’s moments of like built-in laughs and things like that.
 It’s like if you were singing them to yourself, you’re gonna start laughing.
 So that was kind of the benchmark."
 Though the film was set in the 1910s, Monáe had pulled the musical style from 20's and 60's music, and derived her style from popular jazz vocalists, Ella Fitzgerald, Nat King Cole, Rosemary Clooney and Peggy Lee.

 Joseph Trapanese had produced the score even before the film began production, and went to New Orleans to collaborate with local musicians, for the jazz and blues infused music.
 He added that "the music goes deeper into the time period and the beginning of jazz.
 Charlie Bean and I worked diligently to celebrate the original film by maintaining the spirit of the classic songs, while being unafraid to explore the benefits of modern production and scoring to create an updated musical identity for today."
 He collaborated with the 125-piece orchestra, consisting an array of instrumentalists, choir members to produce the early-20th century influenced music, which was recorded at the MGM Scoring Stage in Sony Pictures Studios, California.
 According to him, the music captured the essence of each and every character in the film.
 Alongside working on the score, he had produced the original songs from the 1955 film, as well as two new songs.